NVIDIA-Merlin/NVTabular/review/pr-1494/_sources/Introduction.md.txt

 pip install nvtabular
 ```

-Note: NVTabular installed with pip runs only on CPU, and may require installing some additional dependencies manually.
-Prefer installing with either Conda or Docker where possible.
+> Installing NVTabular with Pip causes NVTabular to run on the CPU only and might require installing additional dependencies manually.
+> When you run NVTabular in one of our Docker containers, the dependencies are already installed.

 #### Installing NVTabular with Docker